 hand with each other.
 So, the more the reviews, the higher are the ratings.

 The below listing has 4.3 ratings out of 5, which is certainly a good score but there is still a room for improvement.

 As far as the score is considered, this example listing got 8.6.

 One of the best things about our tool is that it is not only convenient to check if your listing is properly optimized or not but also highlights with quick tips to improve the score.
 That’s exactly what has happened with this listing.
 You can see a highlighted button that read – How to improve.

-Now, if you happen to be in the realm of 4-5 stars, it means that you are performing really well.
+Now, if you happen to be in the realm of 4-5 stars, it means that your products are performing really well.
 However, if your product struggles and has very less ratings, here is what you can do to improve:

-- Gather as many feedback as you can via email campaigns (automated) because this can at times, help you resolve the issue before a customer leaves a bad review.
+Gather as much feedback as you can via email campaigns (automated) because this can at times, help you resolve the issue before a customer leaves a bad review.

 6. Product Reviews

-A successful product listing tends to have between 500 and 1000 reviews.
-No wonder this product listing is generating a good amount of sales on a daily basis.
+In general, a successful product listing tends to have between 500 and 1000 reviews. generating a good amount of sales on a daily basis.